 Unknowing travelers might think Castelli Romani referred to a single old Roman castle.
 They’d be wrong.
 Castelli Romani is a collection of 13 picturesque towns in the Alban Hills just a few miles south of Rome.
 Ancient Romans went there to escape the hustle and bustle of the city; modern Romans still follow that tradition.
 One of the towns is Castel Gandolfo, one of Italy’s most historic towns and the most popular of the Castelli Romani towns.
 It also is the pope’s summer home; a former palace is now a museum.
 The region offers scenic caldera lakes and lush forests punctuated with vineyards.
 It is one of Italy’s top wine-growing regions.
 This is where Frascati, which can be white or red, comes from; for centuries it’s been a very popular wine among Romans.
 Don’t pass up a chance to drink Frascati where it’s made, the village of Frascati.

 Located at the mouth of the River Tiber, Ostia was Rome’s seaport, but, due to silting and a drop in sea level, the site now lies 3 kilometers (2 miles) from the sea.
-From Rome it takes about 45 minutes by metro and train to get to Ostia.
-The site is famous for the ancient apartment buildings (insula) that are very well preserved.
+It is famous for the ancient apartment buildings (insula) that are very well preserved.
 You can explore these buildings to one story in height, with narrow stairways and corridors leading to small rooms.
 There are also the remains of more wealthy houses, such as the House of Cupid and Pysche, with very rich marble decorations.

 While in the Umbria region, you might also want to visit the charming town of Orvieto situated majestically on a big chunk of volcanic rock called tuff.
 Its impressive cathedral, the Duomo, which is considered one of Italy’s finest with its stunning mosaics and frescoes, influenced Michelangelo’s Sistine Chapel.
 It would certainly be well worth the time to explore the city’s labyrinth of underground tunnels.
 Carved 3,000 years ago from volcanic rock by the Etruscans to provide escape routes for the nobility, these elaborate tunnels contain grandiose rooms, stairs, cisterns and quarries.
 The city’s oldest church, San Giovenale, is also worth a visit as well as both the 14th century Albornoz Fortress and St. Patrick’s Well, which was uniquely designed to supply water for the city during war times.